akash-y/CUSP_CEQR/README.md

 1. All data used for the project is available online and can be found here : https://drive.google.com/drive/folders/1ZYRsu_MPOeYv4xvpis3i5XB84rJaAQse?usp=sharing
 2. In order to get started with predicting gentrification, run the Gentrification_Labels.ipynb file to generate gentrification labels for the time-period you wish to investigate.
 3. Save results of the gentrification labels in a CSV and use them in the Gentrification_Prediction.ipynb file.
-Run the Gentrification_Prediction.ipynb file to generate prediction results based on whatever variables you want to study using ACS and SVI data.
+Run the Gentrification_Prediction.ipynb file to generate prediction results using ACS and SVI data.
 4. Run CEQR.ipynb to generate CEQR projects in the area you are interested to study
 5. Run Price_Predictions.ipynb, Business_Displacement.ipynb and Evictions.ipynb for the entirety of New York City or a particular area of study.
 All data has been spatially indexed within the notebooks to allow for ease of matching with CEQR project locations
 6. Use Demographic_Prediction_Simulations.ipynb to simulate demographic predictions for any future year and use them as results for the Gentrification Prediction Task.